The Inner and Outer Work of Citizenship

 The Inner Work: Who Am I in Relation to Power?

 A Subject experiences government as something done to them.
 Subjects may comply, resent, or fear authority, but they do not expect to influence it.
 When people feel chronically unheard or powerless, slipping into subject mode can feel like self-protection.
+Many Americans believe this is what Donald Trump wants from us.

 For many Americans—especially those in the Exhausted Majority—the inner bond of citizenship has frayed.
-People feel worn down, alienated, or cynical.
+People feel worn down, alienated, cynical.
 The inner work of citizenship starts by noticing whether we are relating to America primarily as subjects, consumers, or citizens—and deciding whether that role still serves us or our democracy.

 The Outer Work: Acting Like Citizens, Not Spectators